jeromelebel/MongoHub-Mac/README.markdown

 - Adding a preference to present keys sorted in the Find tab [issue #77](https://github.com/jeromelebel/MongoHub-Mac/issues/77)
 - Display errors from import/export
 - Can import more than 200 documents [issue #172](https://github.com/jeromelebel/MongoHub-Mac/issues/172)
-- Fix for a crash when the ssh drops
+- Fix for a crash when the ssh drops [issue #171](https://github.com/jeromelebel/MongoHub-Mac/issues/171)
-- New UI to create/drop indexes
+- New UI to create/drop indexes [issue #178](https://github.com/jeromelebel/MongoHub-Mac/issues/178)

 **3.1 Beta**